AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

 ## Reports

-For 2.0 APIs, the `reports` endpoint includes the most changes.
+This section describes differences between 1.4 and 2.0 report APIs.
+The 2.0 `reports` endpoint includes many important changes.
 It uses the same underlying process as the Analysis Workspace UI.
 Each API call matches an action in the UI, so you can test the functionality of an interaction in the UI first to plan your calls.
 The `/reports` endpoint is a simple REST GET call, and no longer requires a queue/get workflow to retrieve data.
 This simplifies development and maintenance of API clients.

 The `/reports` endpoint is intended to run small requests quickly.
 While 1.3/1.4 APIs handle requests that can require 1-2 days to process, the 2.0 APIs require many smaller requests put together in a series.
 The 1.3/1.4 APIs might include requests for data from a large time frame, lots of metrics at once, or many breakdowns.
 When migrating to the 2.0  `/reports` endpoint, split these large requests into multiple simpler and quicker calls.
 Following this practice, results are provided more quickly, and can be evaluated in a more timely manner.
 Multiple breakdowns are not requested automatically.